AsiMrz/AB-Testing/README.md

 ![ABtesting](https://github.com/AsiMrz/AB-Testing/blob/7e735c93de97c6408c8d34bd5590b07bf5ae226c/ABtesting.jpg)

-We see that 95% **Confidence Interval** covers 0, so we cannot reject the Hypothesis that the Gate 40 has less retention in both 1-day and 7-day.
+We see that 95% **Confidence Interval** covers 0, so we cannot reject the Hypothesis that Gate 40 has less retention in both 1-day and 7-day.

 ## T-Test